DDGRCF/YOLOX_OBB/README.md

 ***

 ## **ForeWord**
   More rotated detection methods can reference [OBBDetection](https://github.com/jbwang1997/OBBDetection.git).
+And you can reference [知乎](https://zhuanlan.zhihu.com/p/430850089?) for more information
 ## **Introduction**

 ### Method